juanborgesv/100-Days-Of-Android-Development/log.md

 **Today's Progress:** Almost finished the Android Basics: User Input course, the last thing to do is create a Quiz App.
 This last project is going to be about football/soccer, the project has been created and design is on paper, not it is time to pass the design to the xml file.

 **Thoughts:** I've never thought this course was going to be this long, it is a lot of things that I've learned and can't wait to start the next one, [Android Basics: Multiscreen Apps](https://www.udacity.com/course/android-basics-multiscreen-apps--ud839).

+## Day 7: July 18, 2018
+**Today's Progress:** For every question in the Quiz App there will be an image and four possible answers, currently only one question has been tested.
+Styles have been implemented to make the xml file of the design more short and easy to read.

+**Thoughts:** The Quis App design is simple, but strongly, using a single view without scrollview element is a great challenge, and it is what is up next, change the question text and image after the user has selected an answer.